A Foodcentric Life

 Vegetable prep

-• Add the olive oil to a medium pot (5 quarts) over medium low heat.
-Add the fennel and onion and cook until starting to soften, 7-10 minutes.
-Don't let it brown or gain any color.
-Add the garlic and cook 1 minute, then add the herbs and some of the salt.
+• Heat the olive oil in a medium pot (5½ quarts) over medium-low heat.
+Add the fennel and onion, cover with the lid slightly ajar, and cook gently until soft and translucent, about 10-12 minutes.
+You're sweating the vegetables, not browning them.
+Keep them pale-no color.
+Add the garlic and cook 1 minute more.
+Stir in the herbs and half of the salt.

-• Add the beans and the broth and bring to a simmer, allow flavors to blend and heat soup to heat through.
-Puree the soup in a blend, in 2 batches if needed, adding the cream at the end.
-Taste and season with the rest of the salt and white pepper if desired.
+• Add the beans and the broth and bring to a simmer, allow flavors to blend and heat soup to heat through, 5 minutes.
+Puree the soup in a blender in 2 batches, adding the cream at the end.
+Taste and season with the rest of the salt and white or black pepper if desired.

 Serve with a drizzle of extra olive oil and any other garnishes you prefer.